CaioCRS/TechnicalTest/README.md

 ## 🛠 Testing

-After runing the ambient, the server is accessible on your localhost, on port 3000.
+After running the ambient, the server is accessible on your localhost, on port 3000.
 The list of methods, you can verify on path "/api-docs/".
 > Sample: http://localhost:3000/api-docs/